She stole $27,000 from an elementary school’s PTA and spent it on herself, deputies say

-FRESNO, Calif.
-(KSEE/KGPE) – A woman who was appointed treasurer for a California elementary school’s PTA was arrested Wednesday after Fresno County Sheriff’s Office says she stole $27,000 from the PTA’s bank account.
+FRESNO, California (KSEE/KGPE) – A woman who was appointed treasurer for a Sanger Unified elementary school’s PTA was arrested Wednesday after Fresno County Sheriff’s Office says she stole $27,000 from the PTA’s bank account.

-Sandy Rojas, 30, of Fresno, was arrested on a felony charge of embezzlement.
+30-year-old Sandy Rojas of Fresno was arrested on a felony charge of embezzlement.
 She has since been released from Fresno County Jail due to the state’s emergency zero dollar bail rule.

 Deputies say they took a report from a member of staff at Lone Star Elementary School that Rojas had embezzled money.
 Detectives took over the investigation and say that they found evidence showing she had stolen $27,000 and spent it on personal expenses.